Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 text_analytics_client = TextAnalyticsClient(endpoint, credential)

 documents = [
+    """
-    "Microsoft was founded by Bill Gates and Paul Allen.", "Redmond is a city in King County, Washington, United States, located 15 miles east of Seattle.", "Jeff bought three dozen eggs because there was a 50% discount."
+    Microsoft was founded by Bill Gates and Paul Allen.
+Its headquarters are located in Redmond.
+Redmond is a city in King County, Washington, United States, located 15 miles east of Seattle.
+    """,
+    "Jeff bought three dozen eggs because there was a 50% discount."
 ]